-- Step 3: After a student accumulates 9 unexcused absences a letter will be sent home via certified mail informing the parents/guardians of absences and a mandatory meeting will be set by the Student Support Team to discuss the truancy interventions in place and to modify them as necessary. - o A 2nd certified notification letter is mailed home to notify parents/guardians of the absences. - o A copy of school attendance policy will accompany the notification letter. - o The Student Support Manager or Truancy Officer will contact the parent/guardian for a mandatory meeting to create an intervention plan for attendance.
-Failure to attend the meeting will result in the matter being forwarded to Step 4. - The parent/guardian will receive a call to confirm the meeting time and location. - The Intervention Attendance Plan from Step 2 will be revised during this second meeting. - The parent/guardian must attend a mandatory class "The Correlation of Student Attendance with Student Achievement. - Step 4: After a student accumulates 12 unexcused absences a letter will be sent home via certified mail informing the parent/guardian of the absences and that a petition will be filed with the Regional Office of Education for Truancy Court.
-A phone call to DCFS will also be made at this time. - o A 3rd certified notification letter is mailed home to notify the parent/guardian of the absences. - o A copy of the school attendance policy will accompany the notification letter. - o The Truancy Offer will forward the matter on for Educational Neglect/Truancy Petition.
+- i.After a student accumulates 5 unexcused absences a letter will be sent home via certified mail informing the parents/guardians of absences and a mandatory meeting will be set by the Community and Family Engagement Specialist to discuss the truancy interventions in place and to modify them as necessary. - 1.
+A 2nd certified notification letter is mailed home to notify parents/guardians of the absences. - 2.
+A copy of school attendance policy will accompany the notification letter. - 3.
+The Community and Family Engagement Specialist or Truancy Officer will contact the parent/guardian for a mandatory meeting to create an intervention plan for attendance.
+Failure to attend the meeting will result in the matter being forwarded to Step 4. - 4.
+The parent/guardian will receive a call to confirm the meeting time and location. - 5.
+The Intervention Attendance Plan from Step 2 will be revised during this second meeting. - 6.
+The parent/guardian must attend a mandatory class "The Correlation of Student Attendance with Student Achievement.

+d.
+Step 4:

+i.
+After a student accumulates 10 unexcused absences a letter will be sent home via certified mail informing the parent/guardian of the absences and that a petition will be filed with the Regional Office of Education for Truancy Court.
+A phone call to DCFS will also be made at this time.